 We are a clinical-stage biopharmaceutical company using our proprietary synthetic vaccine particle, or SVP, technology to discover and develop targeted therapies that are designed to modulate the immune system to effectively and safely treat rare and serious diseases.
 Many such diseases are treated with biologic therapies that are foreign to the patient's immune system and, therefore, elicit an undesired immune response.

 Our proprietary SVP technology encapsulates an immunomodulator in biodegradable nanoparticles to induce antigen-specific immune tolerance to mitigate the formation of anti-drug antibodies, or ADAs, in response to life-sustaining biologic drugs.
-We believe our SVP technology has the potential for broad applications to both enhance existing biologic drugs and enable novel therapies.
+We believe our SVP technology has the potential for broad application to both enhance existing biologic drugs and enable novel therapies.
 Our lead product candidate, SEL-212, is a combination of a therapeutic enzyme and our SVP technology designed to be the first biologic treatment for gout that durably controls uric acid in refractory gout and dissolves and removes harmful deposits of uric acid crystals in chronic tophaceous gout, each a painful and debilitating disease with unmet medical need.
 SEL-212 is currently in a comprehensive Phase 1/2 clinical program.
-The Phase 1/2 clinical program is comprised of two Phase 1 clinical trials and a Phase 2 clinical trial, which commenced in October 2016, and is designed to evaluate the ability of SEL-212 to control uric acid levels and mitigate the formation of ADAs.
-The Phase 1 clinical trials have been completed and we initiated the Phase 2 clinical trial in the fourth quarter of 2016.
-In addition to SEL-212, we have in-licensed LMB-100, a next-generation immunotoxin that is currently in a Phase 1 clinical program at the Center for Cancer Research at the National Cancer Institute, for pancreatic cancer, mesothelioma and other cancers.
-We also commenced dosing in May 2017 for a Phase 1 clinical trial for SEL-070, a nicotine vaccine candidate in development for smoking cessation and relapse prevention, to asse
+The Phase 1/2 clinical program is designed to evaluate the ability of SEL 212 to control uric acid levels and mitigate the formation of ADAs.
+It is comprised of two Phase 1 clinical trials, which have been completed, and a Phase 2 clinical trial, which commenced in October 2016 and that we expect to hold our end-of-phase 3 meeting with the FDA in the first half of 2018.